crypticCaroline/puppyplaymates/README.md

 #### Not Session
 * If the user does not have a session cookie then they will be redirected to the log in page with a flash message advising that they need to be logged in to view that page.

-#### Flash Messages
-* Flash messages are displayed toward the top of the pages and includes a soft pink banner to alert users to the text they contain

 #### Features Specific to Pages
 Please refer to [structure](#structure) to see the navigation and user pathways

 ### Profile
 #### Profile Content
 * Like/ dislike overlay gif - adds to Admire/Pups I Admire when Session User not the Profile owner